Who needs estate planning?

 As you can imagine, it’s critically important that most of this planning are put in place long before you need it.
 Some things simply can’t be planned for—unexpected death or sudden disability can strike without provocation.
 By planning early—just in case—you can spare those you love both the expense and frustration caused by a poorly planned estate.

-If you die or become disabled without a solid estate plan in place, the state will intervene.
+According to this estate planning attorney If you die or become disabled without a solid estate plan in place, the state will intervene.
 For instance, if you die without a will, the state will divide your wealth between your spouse and children—and they may not get the share you would want.
 Likewise, the state would control a minor’s inheritance.

 The government’s control of your wealth is frustrating enough in life—you don’t want them in charge of your estate when you’re gone!